AmanTrivedi1/Order-Food-Online/README.md

 Burger Ordering app

 # Features
 Satisfy your burger cravings with just a few taps!
-Our burger ordering app lets you customize your order and track its delivery in real-time."
+Our burger ordering app lets you customize your order and track its delivery in real-time.

-1 You Can come to the website and go through it
- 2 Select your favorite burger
-3 Go to the cart and add it
-4 Go to the checkout
-5 choose your payment option
-6 do order and you are done
-7 now track your order
-# Add More Details:
-Anything else that you want to add for users?
-You can write it here in markdown and see preview in real time.
-You can add anything that you want, for example

-### You can add How to Setup:
+### How to Setup:
 - Step 1: Make a clone of it
 - Step 2: Open into you workspace
 - Step 3: Install or Run cmd NPM i